Above Ground Pool Resource Center

 WHAT IS WATER BONDING?
 Bonding is defined as “The practice of intentionally electrically connecting all exposed metallic items not designed to carry electricity in a room, building or outside structure as protection from electricity.“

-Simply put the primary purpose of bonding is to keep people and electricity separated.
+Simply put, the primary purpose of bonding is to keep people and electricity separated.
 Stray currents (or electrical gradients) can occur in a swimming pool.
 With every metal component, the pool water and your body are all conductive and will carry electricity in the right situation.
 A bonded pool balances the electrical pressure and keeps all currents flowing outward into a bonding wire or grid where they are safely disbursed.
 A licensed electrician should be contracted after the installation to properly bond your pool.
 DO NOT attempt to do any electrical work if you are not a licensed electrician.

 It is common for installers to use machinery such as a bobcat tractor to assist with digging (especially if over 4") and there may be noticeable track marks in your yard.
 As they make passes back and forth, they will try to stay on the same path in order to reduce excessive yard damage.